 Altuve, Gurriel hit grand slams, Astros beat Seattle 10-6

-The combination of starter Wade Miley, a former Mariners pitcher, and Brad Peacock (2-0) helped Houston hold down Seattle’s muscular lineup.
+The combination of starter Wade Miley, a former Mariners pitcher, and Brad Peacock (2-0) helped Houston hold down Seattle’s muscular lineup, which came into the series with its AL West rival with 36 home runs and 117 runs scored.

 From there, though, Miley tightened things up through the fourth inning, when he was pulled for Peacock.
 The right-hander began the season as a starter, taking two turns through the rotation before being moved to the bullpen during a stretch in which manager AJ Hinch plans to use four starters due to a fortuitous run of days off.